Guilhermehstrabello/Guilhermehstrabello/readme.md

 My name is Guilherme, i'm 19 years old.
 I'm a self-taught student.
 I am studying to become a complete front-end developer and in the future a fullstack.
 I'm focus in HTML,CSS and always looking to learn more every day.
 I'm very interesed to learn Web Desing with Figma.
 - - -

-- 🎓 I’m currently working on improve my programming abilities.
+- 🎓 I’m currently working on improve my hard and soft skills.
-- 📚 I’m currently learning Html, Css and Javascript.
+- 📚 I’m currently learning Html, Css, Javascript and Web Desing with Figma.
 - 🎼 I'm love music and my hobbie is work with musical producing.

 ---